earthobservations/wetterdienst/docs/usage/python-api.rst

 - `humanize` can be used to rename parameters to more meaningful names.
 - `si_units` can be used to convert values to SI units.
+- `skip_empty` (requires option `tidy`) can be used to skip empty stations
+    - empty stations are defined via `skip_threshold` which defaults to 0.95 and requires all parameters that are requested (for an entire dataset all of the dataset parameters) to have at least 95 per cent of actual values (relative to start and end date if provided)
+- `skip_threshold` is used in combination with `skip_empty` to define when a station is empty, with 1.0 meaning no values per parameter should be missing and e.g. 0.9 meaning 10 per cent of values can be missing
+- `dropna` (requires option `tidy`) is used to drop all empty entries thus reducing the workload

 All of `tidy`, `humanize` and `si_units` are defaulted to True.